William Merrilees

 William Merrilees OBE QPM (24 September 1898 – 21 August 1984) was Chief Constable of the Lothians and Peebles Constabulary from 1950 to 1968.

 Merrilees is one of Scotland's best known policemen, thanks to a flamboyant career involving disguise, celebrated court cases, and continual charity work.
 Known as "the pocket-sized detective with a battleship reputation," he was featured in the youth comic book Valiant, and painted twice by Henry Raeburn Dobson.
 In November 1959 he appeared on This is your Life, hosted by Eamonn Andrews, and in 1966, his memoirs "The Short Arm of the Law" were published by John Long of London.

+In 2013, a care home named Merrilees Gate was opened in Juniper Green in honour of Merrilees.
+The name was selected through a local competition organised with Juniper Green Primary School, with the winning entry submitted by Ceit Mackay.
+The facility serves as a lasting tribute to Merrilees’s life and contributions to policing in Scotland.

 Early life

 Willie Merrilees had a strict upbringing.
 He was born into poverty at around 1898 in Cochrane's Pend in the Kirkgate of Leith.
 Merrilees started working at a ropeworks when he was 12 years old and lost four fingers of his left hand in a rope winding machine.
 To help recover from his injuries, the young man learned typing and shorthand, although eventually he began work in a shipyard.
 In 1919 he married Agnes Buchan, and their son was born the same year.

 He lived in Juniper Green.
 Merrilees became known in his community for rescuing a total of 21 people from drowning, and after receiving an award, he came to the attention of Sir Thomas Hutchison, Bt. the Lord Provost of Edinburgh.
 Hutchison asked him what he wanted to do with his life; Merrilees replied that he wanted to become a police officer.
 Hutchison recommended him to the Chief Constable of Edinburgh Roderick Ross.